moj-analytical-services/user-guidance/source/documentation/tools/dashboard-service/02-getting-started.md

 To view registered dashboards, go to the [dashboard service] page.

-- Ministry of Justice staff can log in with SSO using the "Continue with Microsoft Entra ID" button.
+- Ministry of Justice staff can log in with Single sign-on using the "Continue with Microsoft Entra ID" button.
 You can log in to the Dashboard Service even if a dashboard has not been shared with you.
 - Non-MoJ staff members must have had a dashboard shared with them to be able to log in.
 You will need to enter your email address, then check your email for a one-time code that is used to authenticate you.

 After successfully logging in, you will see a list of dashboards that you can view.
 The list of dashboards you can view are is based on the email address used to log in with.
 To view a dashboard, click the "View dashboard" link of the dashboard you want to see.